Byont-Ventures/hackathon/PREPARATION.md

 You can run a local testnet using [Anvil](https://book.getfoundry.sh/anvil/#how-to-use-anvil) or use a public testnet like [Goerli](https://goerli.net/#about).
 During this workshop, you'll also learn how. to deploy a contract to OpenSea, which only supports public testnets, so you should familiarize yourself with that.

-> **Note:** If you are using Metamask, you can switch between networks by clicking on the network name in the top left corner of the extension.
+> **Note**: If you are using Metamask, you can switch between networks by clicking on the network name in the top left corner of the extension.

 To run a local testnet you can run te following command: